aguusandy/chat-app/README.md

 This little project implements a real time chat app using React and Django.
-Also implement Websocket with redis and redis-channel for the consuming of the messages in real time
+Also implement Websocket with redis-channel for the consuming of the messages in real time

 For the database i decide to implemented the following tables.
 With the objective of reducing the coding time, the SQLite was used as a predeterminated database.